LearnersGuild/guide/Strategies/Individual.md

 - Your challenge score is below 6 or above 8
 - There's no part of the project that you can tackle independently
 - You don't know what kinds of questions to ask when doing a cognitive apprenticeship with someone or pairing with them (i.e. you don't know enough to identify what you're having trouble with or ask questions about)

+> In contrast to play, deliberate practice is a highly structured activity, the explicit goal of which is to improve performance.
+Specific tasks are invented to overcome weaknesses, and performance is carefully monitored to provide cues for ways to improve it further.
+We claim that deliberate practice requires effort and is not inherently enjoyable.
+Individuals are motivated to practice because practice improves performance.
+>
+> <cite>K. Anders Ericsson, Ralf Th.
+Krampe, and Clemens Tesch-Romer: "The Role of Deliberate Practice in the Acquisition of Expert Performance"</cite>

 ## Make Hypotheses and Test Them